mahyar-osn/my-resume/content/authors/admin/_index.md

 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Mahyar Osanlouy is a senior AI scientist.
+His research interests include computational biology, machine learning, and neuroscience.
+He leads the machine learning team at Provectus Algae, a biotech company that accelerates algae growth for bio-synthetic productions.
+He's also an academic fellow at the University of Auckland working on computational modelling of neuroscience.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Osanlouy - CV.pdf" "newtab" >}}resumé{{< /staticref >}}.